Stalking: Gender

 Although stalking is a gender-neutral behavior, studies confirm that the majority of victims are female and that the primary perpetrators are male.
 As for the victims, a January 2009 report from the United States Department of Justice reported the rate of stalking victimization for female was approximately 2% and for male was approximately 0.7%.
 As for the perpetrators, many studies have shown that approximately 80-90% of stalking perpetrators are male.

 According to one study, women often target other women, whereas men primarily stalk women.
 A January 2009 report from the United States Department of Justice also reports that "Males were as likely to report being stalked by a male as by a female offender.
 43% of male stalking victims stated that the offender was female, while 41% of male victims stated that the offender was another male.
 Female victims of stalking were significantly more likely to be stalked by a male (67%) rather than a female (24%) offender."
 This report provides considerable data by gender and race about both stalking and harassment, obtained via the 2006 Supplemental Victimization Survey (SVS), by the U.S. Census Bureau for the U.S. Department of Justice.

 In an article in the journal Sex Roles, Jennifer Langhinrichsen-Rohling discusses how gender plays a role in the difference between stalkers and victims.
 She says, "gender is associated with the types of emotional reactions that are experienced by recipients of stalking related events, including the degree of fear experienced by the victim."
 In addition, she hypothesizes that gender may also affect how police handle a case of stalking, how the victim copes with the situation, and how the stalker might view their behavior.
 She discusses how victims might view certain forms of stalking as normal because of gender socialization influences on the acceptability of certain behaviors.
 She emphasizes that in the United Kingdom, Australia, and the United States, strangers are considered more dangerous when it comes to stalking than a former partner.
 Media also plays an important role due to portrayals of male stalking behavior as acceptable, influencing men into thinking it is normal.
-Since gender roles are socially constructed, sometimes men don't report stalking.
+Since gender roles are socially constructed, sometimes men do not report stalking.
 She also mentions coercive control theory; "future research will be needed to determine if this theory can predict how changes in social structures and gender-specific norms will result in variations in rates of stalking for men versus women over time in the United States and across the world."